Kirill71/mb_grep/README.md

 It will build `Release` and `Debug` builds.

 #### Windows
 If you use Windows you will have to build the project using `CMake` tool.
+Alternatively, you can use MS Visual Studio as an IDE it already supports `CMake` based projects.

 ## Run
 Go to the build folder and execute something like that: